-- The UK is the world’s most chocoholic country, with average yearly consumption of over 11kg per capita according to a 2017 Mintel report.
+- The UK is the world’s most chocoholic country, with an average yearly consumption of over 11kg per capita according to a 2017 Mintel report.

 - It can take approximately 5 years for the cocoa tree to bear fruit with each tree producing around 1,000 beans a year - enough to make just 1 kg of chocolate.

 - Every stage of cocoa production is done by hand: planting, irrigating, harvesting, fermenting and drying.
 This is hard work, but too often the salaries are low and working conditions poor.

 - Disease and age are damaging cocoa trees and the number of farmers is falling because the benefits are so poor that few young people want to stay in the profession - the average age of a cocoa farmer is 50.